Lost Years: Remembering the Japanese Internment’s 75th anniversary

 Her family of five shared a single room.

-Families ate in communal dining halls, which were notorious for their bad food.
+According to National Public Radio (NPR), families ate in communal dining halls, which were notorious for their bad food.
 Internees ate things like hot dogs, sardines and peaches over rice day after day.

 “I remember missing things like bubble gum and popsicles,” Onishi said.
 “We didn’t have those.”